 Whilst it is preferable to be able to demonstrate a genuine business operation, when determining status, these factors are secondary to the key factors above, but can be used where the three key areas do not provide a conclusive result.

 Contractors, consultants and freelancers operate as limited companies for a multitude of reasons.
 IR35 is a complex topic, but should HMRC consider your contract to be employment (contract of service) rather than self-employment (a contract for services), your company could be liable to repay an eye-watering sum of tax and national insurance contributions.

-Abbey Tax, part of Markel, offer comprehensive contract reviews to contractors, consultants and freelancers on whether your engagement could be considered employment (a contract of service) or self-employment (a contract for services).
+Markel Tax, part of Markel, offer comprehensive contract reviews to contractors, consultants and freelancers on whether your engagement could be considered employment (a contract of service) or self-employment (a contract for services).
 Along with a definitive opinion on your status, a full written report is provided with suggested contract amendments where appropriate.
-Having worked in the freelance market since IR35 was introduced in 2000, Abbey Tax experts are ideally positioned to provide guidance on your status.
+Having worked in the freelance market since IR35 was introduced in 2000, Markel Tax experts are ideally positioned to provide guidance on your status.

 Mon - Fri 08:30 - 17:30